Recruiting | 8Min Read

 It enables recruitment professionals to make hiring decisions backed by past recruitment data and reinforces a smart hiring process.

-In this process of recruitment analysis, recruiters gather large volumes of recruitment data from a variety of platforms and analyse it using methods like machine learning, statistics, and modelling techniques to forecast what could happen if they take certain actions under particular scenarios.
+In this process of recruitment analytics, recruiters gather large volumes of recruitment data from a variety of platforms and analyse it using methods like machine learning, statistics, and modelling techniques to forecast what could happen if they take certain actions under particular scenarios.

 Predictive data analytics can be tracked by using recruitment technology and your data inputs to identify recruitment trends and key indicators of future outcomes and behaviour.